luk3yx/formspeclib_touchscreen/readme.md

 The `append` parameter may be added to either one of these two in order to modify the behavior of the message.
 If you add `append = true` to the table, even if you specify multiple elements or new dimensions, the formspec won't be replaced.

 Receiving signals from player interaction with the GUI elements works in the same way as it does with digistuff touchscreens.
-Button `name` parameters work in the same way as they do in
+Button `name` parameters work in the same way as they do in the digistuff mod.